smyler3/inventory-manager/README.md

 TODO:

-- Use objects to store create form field values and pass them back to forms on errors so form fields still contain the info
+- homogenise database names and JS names for form fields
+- Convert editcategory to use the new object prop field replacement method with new names

 - Make Delete product form
 - Add delete product form validation